RefrainFr/refrainfr.github.io/_pages/about.md

 - Nope, my parents are Indonesian and I cannot even pronounce my last name well in Italian (lol).

 ### Why the nickname 'Refrain'?
 - Well... it started out when I was in 10th grade.
 I was tinkering with my last name.
 I came out with the name Refrain because I tend to overdo things, sort of being hyperactive at that time.
 Well, the formulation was changing one of the letters 'r' to 'n' in my last name and making an [anagram](https://en.wikipedia.org/wiki/Anagram) of it.
-Hence, $\text{Ferrari} \rightarrow \text{Ferrani} \rightarrow \text{Refrain}$.
+Hence, $$\text{Ferrari} \rightarrow \text{Ferrani} \rightarrow \text{Refrain}$$.
 The addition 'Fr' is for Ferrari just because.